ArtursTorsters/LeetCode/README.md

 # LeetCode

-These are my solutions to Leetcode 30 days or Javascript
+These are my solutions to Leetcode problems

-Javascript / Typescript
+Javascript / Typescript / PHP / C++